Excited states in variational Monte Carlo using a penalty method: Introduction

-Recently, and not so recently, there have been extensions to the variational Monte Carlo method to address excited states systematically.
-Bernu and Ceperley have proposed an algorithm based on projection,\cite{ceperleyCalculationExcitedState1988} which has not been applied to many practical cases, presumably due to high computational cost.
-Filippi and coworkers \cite{doi:10.1021/ct900227j, doi:10.1021/acs.jctc.9b00476, doi:10.1021/ct1006295} have implemented a method similar to state averaged CASSCF in VMC, and demonstrated the technique on impressively large wave function expansions.
-However, state averaging is not optimal when the ground and excited states are very different, as often occurs in strongly correlated systems.
-Neuscamman and coworkers \cite{doi:10.1021/acs.jctc.6b00508, doi:10.1021/acs.jctc.7b00923, doi:10.1021/acs.jpca.8b10671, doi:10.1021/acs.jctc.8b00879} have instead used alternate objective functions to optimize excited states.
-While this technique does not suffer from the state averaging problem, it so far has only been applied to very few excited states, and requires some tuning to function correctly.
+Recently, and not so recently, there have been extensions to the variational and diffusion Monte Carlo (VMC, DMC) methods to address excited states systematically.
+These techniques seek to improve the accuracy of excited states over the simple method explained above by optimizing the antisymmetric part of the wave function.
+Bernu and Ceperley proposed an algorithm based on diffusion Monte Carlo,\cite{ceperleyCalculationExcitedState1988} which has not been applied to many practical cases, since it has a sign problem which leads to exponential scaling in the system size.
+Blunt et al.\cite{bluntExcitedstateApproachFull2015} proposed an algorithm using full CI configuration interaction, which is also exponentially scaling.
+On the low-scaling side, Filippi and coworkers\cite{doi:10.1021/ct900227j, doi:10.1021/acs.jctc.9b00476, doi:10.1021/ct1006295} implemented a method similar to state averaged CASSCF in VMC, and demonstrated the technique on impressively large wave function expansions.
+However, state averaging is not optimal when the optimal ground and excited orbitals are very different,\cite{pinedafloresExcitedStateSpecific2019} as often occurs in strongly correlated systems.
+Neuscamman and coworkers\cite{doi:10.1021/acs.jctc.6b00508, doi:10.1021/acs.jctc.7b00923, doi:10.1021/acs.jpca.8b10671, doi:10.1021/acs.jctc.8b00879} have proposed a low-scaling method that instead uses alternate objective functions to optimize excited states.
+While this technique does not suffer from the state averaging problem, it so far has only been applied to very few excited states, and can experience difficulties converging to the correct state.\cite{cuzzocreaVariationalPrinciplesQuantum2020} Finally, Choo et al.\cite{chooSymmetriesManyBodyExcitations2018} have used an orthogonalization step after each optimization step to access excited states on a lattice, but the algorithm has not been demonstrated on first principles models.